giginar/project-cost-estimator/API.md

 The resource referenced by an assignment determines whether it becomes an equipment, personnel, or material assignment.
 Errors use the standard `application/problem+json` format.

+Project currency supports `USD`, `EUR`, and `TRY`. `PUT /projects/{projectId}` accepts two user-defined exchange rates: `usdTryRate` means `1 USD = x TRY`, and `eurTryRate` means `1 EUR = x TRY`.
+The rates are stored with the project and returned by subsequent GET requests, so they only need to be entered once.
+When `currencyCode` changes, the saved rates are used if the request does not repeat them.
+The application derives USD/EUR automatically and converts all resource catalog prices and project additional-cost unit prices before saving the new project currency.
+Rates are never fetched or assumed externally.

 Data is currently kept in memory.
 The repository package is deliberately isolated so it can be replaced by JPA persistence without changing controllers.

 ## Angular client